taufiksyahm/THINDER/README.md

 # THINDER
 Things Finder

-This wireless-based tool uses Bluetooth as a transmitter and receiver to the Arduino nano which controls the buzzer component on or off which can be controlled by an application on the owner's smartphone.
-This tool has the ability to communicate with a distance of 10 meters.
+This tool utilizes wireless technology, employing Bluetooth as a transmitter and receiver, connecting to an Arduino Nano.
+The Arduino Nano controls the on/off functionality of the buzzer component.
+The entire system can be managed through a dedicated smartphone application.
+With a communication range of up to 10 meters, this tool offers convenient remote control capabilities.

 Video: https://youtu.be/0KR1lQgHh80